 Honey was an important sweet in ancient times.

 The people of the Stone Age, thousands of years ago, ate honey that they stole from the hives of wild bees.
 Some of these people learned to make crude hives for the bees, so the honey would be near their homes.
 They probably made these first beehives out of hollow logs, a pot placed on its side, or a basket turned upside down.
 Later, farmers in Europe built straw skeps that looked like upside-down baskets.

 Stingless bees have small stings but do not use them as weapons.
 They prefer to bite with their jaws.
 Stingless bees live only in tropical and near-tropical areas.

 Where Does It Come From?

-World Book has just released a new 6 volume series using infographics to illustrate the cycle of different foods with real photos and descriptions.
+World Book has released a 6 volume series using infographics to illustrate the cycle of different foods with real photos and descriptions.